input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 * The probability for each voter to cast their vote in a given round is correlated to their share of total stake,
 * It should be computationally impossible to predict a given SPO's schedule without access to their secret key VRF key,
 * Verification of a voter's right to vote in a round should be efficiently computable,
-* A vote should be unique and non-malleable (this is a requirement for the use of efficient certificates aggregation, see [below](#alba-certificates)).
+* A vote should be unique and non-malleable.
+(This is a requirement for the use of efficient certificates aggregation, see [below](#alba-certificates).)

 Additionally we would like the following property to be provided by our voting scheme: